 PROFILE IN ENGLISH

-Marek Domin is particularly interested in issues of law of elections, but also in issues of constitutional aspects of direct democracy and of relations between the supreme constitutional authorities.
-He is the author of two scientific monograph published in Slovak, the title of the last one is Všeobecnosť volebného práva v Slovenskej republike a jej materiálne zabezpečenie (Universal suffrage in the Slovak Republic and its material ensuring, 2018).
-Marek Domin also wrote an extensive commentary on the Slovak Electoral Code (2018) and two textbooks published in Slovak - Volebné právo a volebné systémy (Law of Elections and Electoral Systems, 2017) and Repetitórium ústavného práva (Repeat of the Constitutional Law, 2017, as a co-autor).
-Moreover, Marek Domin is the author or co-autor of more than 50 studies and articles published in the Slovak Republic, Czech Republic and Poland.
-He also writes blogs in English on current issues of Slovak constitutional law (Blog of the IACL and I.CONnect - Blog of the International Journal of Constitutional Law).
+Marek Domin is the author of scientific monograph published in Slovak with title Universal suffrage in the Slovak Republic and its material ensuring (2018).
+Marek Domin also wrote two commentaries on Slovak electoral legislation (Act on Electoral Campaign, 2019 and Act on the Conditions of Exercise of the Right to Vote, 2018) and textbook published in Slovak - Law of Elections and Electoral Systems (2017).
+Moreover, Marek Domin is also the co-autor of two textbooks dealing with constitutional law published in Slovak (Constitutional Law, 2019 and Repeat of the Constitutional Law, 2017) and the author or co-autor of more than 60 studies and articles published in the Slovak Republic, Czech Republic and Poland.
+He also writes blogs in English on current issues of Slovak Constitutional Law (Blog of the IACL and I.CONnect - Blog of the International Journal of Constitutional Law.

 Marek Domin's scientific, publishing and pedagogical activities in the field of law of elections were appreciated by the fact that in 2019 he was asked for consultation by experts of OSCE/ODIHR mission assessing the elections of the President of the Slovak Republic.

 Marek in private life